-Blood components and plasma derived blood products can save lives and provide clinical benefit to many patients if appropriately used.
+If used appropriately, blood components and plasma-derived blood products can save lives and provide clinical benefit to many patients.

-To assist with your decision we recommend reference to the Transfusion checklist and the National Blood Authority Patient Blood Management Guidelines.
-The decision to transfuse is a prescribing doctor’s responsibility.
+- To assist with your decision-making, we recommend referring to the transfusion checklist and the National Blood Authority Patient Blood Management Guidelines.
+The decision to transfuse is the prescriber’s responsibility.

 Read the use of specific blood components: